mnesarco/fcapi/docs/documentation-src.md

 ## Disclaimer

 All of the following information is the result of my own research and usage of the FreeCAD's Python APIs along several years.
-It reflects my very own view and coding style.
+It reflects my very own view, coding style and limited understanding of FreeCAD internals.
 All the content is based on official docs, forum discussions, development of my own extensions, reading code of existing extensions and FreeCAD sources.

 This document does not cover 100% of the API yet because there are still some obscure methods that can be overridden from the Python Proxies but there is no